jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ## Database Setup

-We will first begin by setting up the database layer of our application.
+We will first begin by setting up the database connection for our application.

 ### Configure the Connection to the Database

-In order for the project to be able to connect to the DynamoDB database, we first need to handle configuration.
-During setup, we created a `.env` file to store environment variables.
+In order for the project to be able to connect to the DynamoDB instance we created and started during setup, we first need to handle configuration.
+We will create a `.env` file to store environment variables.
 The values needed to connect to the database should already be there.

 ### Load and Validate Environment Variables